utdata/rwdir/12-explore.Rmd

 ## Counting and aggregation

 A large part of data analysis is counting and sorting, or filtering and then counting and sorting.
+It's possible you may need to reshape your data using `gather()` or `spread()` before you can do the mutating or grouping and summarizing you need.
+Review the [Tidy] chapter for more on that.

 ### Counting rows based on a column